Best Memory Card for Canon EOS M100

 ✓ Free Shipping · ✓ Easy Returns · ✓ Secure Checkout

-Buying Guide: How to Choose a Memory Card for Your M100
+Buying Guide: How to Choose the Right Card for your M100

 Key Factors

-• Speed Class (V30): Ensures the card can handle 1080p/60fps video without dropping frames or stopping.
+• Speed Class (V30): Ensure the card has a V30 or U3 rating to handle the high bitrate of 1080/60p video without stopping.

 Comparison Table